KonstantynRomanowski/MyRoboFriends/README.md

 # MyRoboFriends project

-A new project created using React.
+This is my first project created using React and API.

+Robots images have been taken from "https://robohash.org".